vorava/vorava/README.md

 I am running a small [sport related website](http://www.webon.wz.cz/index2.php) for friends.

+We made a [smart city ticket system](https://chytremestoiis.g6.cz/ticket) with team from university

 <!--
 **vorava/vorava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.